- refreshed concepts with latest legislation; math and charts retain 2019 tax bracket values

 - Annuity Method – the amount withdrawn each year is identical

 These implementation methods require a bit of math and pulling many pieces of information under a single roof.
-To help us run the numbers we’re going to use a calculator at the appropriately-named 72t.net.
-We’ll need to determine the account size, interest rate, and calculation method in order to understand how much we can withdraw each year.
+To help us run the numbers we’re going to use a 72(t) calculator.
+We’ll need to determine the account balance, “reasonable” interest rate, life expectancy table, and calculation method in order to understand how much we can withdraw each year.

 Organic growth and dividends that occur are okay.
 Similarly, we’re free to buy/sell within the account.
 However, new funds cannot be added and any withdrawals have to be part of the SEPP distribution.
 If we ever want or need to contribute to an IRA in the future, we’ll need to contribute to a different account.